 \subsubsection{Sampling sums of velocities}

-Once a list of values for $\phi_{\lambda^*}$ has been generated, we need to sample the distribution $\mathcal{S}\left( \phi_{\lambda^*} \right)$.
-In the general case, there is often no closed form expression for sampling this distribution at a cost independent of $\phi_{\lambda^*}$.
+Once a list of values for $\phi_{\lambda^*}$ has been generated in the case of $\mathcal{M}(v) \equiv \mathcal{N}(v;0,1)$, we need to sample the distribution $\mathcal{S}\left( \phi_{\lambda^*} \right)$.
+In the general case, there is no closed form expression for sampling this distribution at a cost independent of $\phi_{\lambda^*}$.
 We solve this issue by generating a table for the two-velocity model.
 In general, such a table can be generated for any model with a discrete set of velocities, but as the number of velocities grows, so does the size of the table.

 As we sum velocities $\pm 1$, the probability of their sum taking a given value is shown in Figure~\ref{fig:velocity_sum}.
 It is clear that small velocities, in absolute value, are more probable than larger ones.
 This means that we can efficiently sample the absolute value of $\sigma_\phi \sim \mathcal{S}(\phi)$ through inverse transform sampling using a table of different potential values of $|\sigma_\phi|$ in increasing order, i.e., sampling a uniformly distributed value $u$, iterating over a the table row corresponding with $\phi$ until a cumulative probability larger than $u$ is encountered, and generating a random sign.